nsushant/ANT_OR_Lunch_Visits/places.md

 - Cuisine: Venezuelan
 - Price range: $$
 - Note: Arepas (corn based pastry with savory ingredients inside, like beef, guacamole etc.) A bit pricey now, for what you get (might be small).
 It was tasty last time I went.

 ---

+---

+- Name: Afghan Darbar Restaurant
+- Location: Sint-Gummarusstraat 35, 2060 Antwerpen
+- Cuisine: Afghan
+- Price range: $$
+- Note: Lareg restaurant, also sit-down type.
+Prices are not so high, 10-15 EUR approximatley.
+Has many options and has a lot of room.

+---